Abbas-synectiks/Reporting.docs/Usecase/Cost-Central/Top Products Use Case Doc - AWS COST CENTRAL (2).md

 - User has accessed the 'Cost Central Dashboard.'
 - The 'Top 5 Products' widget is visible on the overview dashboard.
 - Relevant cloud accounts are integrated with the system.
-- ![A screenshot of a computer

-Description automatically generated](Aspose.Words.cfad73bb-5444-4102-98d2-22ef2e9fddcf.001.png)Data for the top products and their spending details is available.

 **Main Flow:**